eddiesTime/sme_app/raw_documentation.md

 ###### State

-The state is an immutable Object that lives at the top of your Widget hierarchy within a `Store`.
+The state is an immutable object that lives at the top of your widget hierarchy within a `Store`.
 To create a new `State` an `Action` must be dispatched.

 ###### Store